 While the Gazpacho might not have been my first choice of dish, what appeared was a refreshing earthy red bowl of chilled soup with beetroot and anchovies adding real depth of flavour.
 I’ve discovered the recipe for Gazpacho of red berries is on the Iberica website and may just see how close an approximation I can make for myself.

 Pan con Tomate was served on excellent toasted bread but the tomatoes seemed closer to the pallid English varieties that are available at this time of year than to the fragrant Spanish produce.

 The recipe for croquetas is also on the Iberica website.
-Of course these are the real thing, made with a ‘set’ roux of flour, milk eggs and butter rather than thickened with potato.
-The result is a croquetas with a perfectly crips exterior and a melting middle once cooked.
+Of course, these are the real thing, made with a ‘set’ roux of flour, milk eggs and butter rather than thickened with potato.
+The result is a croqueta with a perfectly crisp exterior and a melting middle once cooked.
 Dangerously delicious, we made light work of a large portion.

 I’m just as addicted to the dessert I ordered, churros with chocolate sauce.
 Here tiny crisp churros served stylishly were complemented by a traditional chocolate sauce rather than the melted chocolate that I’ve found elsewhere.